mislav/hanna/README.markdown

 The gem comes with a RubyGems plugin that overrides the gem default arguments to RDoc to use Hanna.

-To regenerate documentation for a specific gem (say one you installed before installing hanna):
+To regenerate documentation for a specific gem, first configure RubyGems to use Hanna, by adding the following to your .gemrc:

+    rdoc: -f  hanna

+Now to regenerate documentation for an already installed gem:

-    gem rdoc mygem
+    gem rdoc mygem --overwrite

 To regenerate documentation for all gems:

-    gem rdoc --all
+    gem rdoc --all --overwrite

+To easily browse your newly created documentation, use `gem server`.

 ## You can help

 Don't like something?
 Think you can design better?
 (You probably can.)

 I think of Hanna as the first RDoc template that's actually _maintainable_.
 First thing I have done is converted the original HTML template to Haml and Sass, cleaning up and removing the (ridiculous amount of) duplication.
 Also, the template fragments are now in _separate files_.

 Ultimately, I'd like to lose the frameset.
 Currently that is far from possible because the whole RDoc HTML Generator is built for frames.
 Still, that is my goal.

 This is git.
 Fork it, hack away, tell me about it!